The recent case of Christine Angell has highlighted the importance of proper estate planning where beneficiaries are in receipt of benefits.

 How we can help

-Contact Laura Stansfield, Sue Darlington or Susanne Furness in our Wills, Probate & Planning for the Future department to discuss how one of our team of experts can help guide you through this process.
+If however, you are at the planning stages of your Will and you have a relative/potential beneficiary who is in receipt of benefits then we can assist.
+Contact our Wills, Probate & Planning for the Future department to discuss how one of our team of experts can help guide you through this process.

 The contents of this article are intended for general information purposes only and shall not be deemed to be, or constitute legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.